2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 		```
 	* Search for Your Error Message

-		* Software developers like to share their problems and solutions with each other on the web, so using Google search, or searching in StackOverflow
+		* Software developers like to share their problems and solutions with each other on the web, so use Google search, or search in StackOverflow
 		* Use Print Statements to Help Debugging
 		* Adding print statements temporarily into your code can help you see which code lines have been executed before the error occurs, and see the values of any variables that might be important
 		* This approach to debugging can also be helpful even if you're not receiving an error message, but things just aren't working the way you want

 DATA STRUCTURES:
 ---------------
-* Types of Data Structures: Lists, Tuples, Sets, Dictionaries,
-							Compound Data Structures
+* Types of Data Structures: Lists, Tuples, Sets, Dictionaries, Compound Data Structures
 * Operators: Membership, Identity
 * Built-In Functions or Methods